 So what is the War Hero universe?

 Several years ago, I sat down to write a science-fiction novel.
-It was set several centuries from now, concerning the phoenix-like restart of civilization after a period of global collapse.
+It was set many centuries from now, concerning the phoenix-like restart of civilization after a period of global collapse.
 I sought to make it a tale of future history and, subsequently, I shied away from the binary “Good Guys versus Bad Guys” trope.
 I wanted it to reflect the chaotic maelstrom of history and humanity.
 History is not made or controlled by an Illuminati-like overseer.
 One person, event, or idea can have explosive ramifications in our world, from a suicide in the Middle East to a near-fatal taxi accident.

 Worldbuilding is a major passion of mine; I typically develop meticulous pages of backstory for what I write.
 In the case of my science-fiction novel, I took that to an extreme, detailing the technologies, political and cultural factions, and major events that created the foundation for this universe.